Business Rates: Retail, Leisure and Hospitality Rates Relief 2024 / 2025

 Retrospective relief

-New awards of relief may not be made retrospectively for previous years under the terms of the scheme.
-Whilst the broad powers of local authorities enable discretionary relief to be retrospectively awarded up to six-months following the end of the relevant financial year, funding for any such awards is not covered by the terms of the funding agreement for the current year.
-Retrospective adjustments may only be made where relief has already been awarded under the terms of the scheme in the relevant year and the ratepayer's liability is subsequently revised as a consequence of a change in circumstances.
+New awards of relief may not be made retrospectively for previous financial years under the terms of the scheme, unless the local authority determines that the ratepayer could not reasonably have been expected to apply in the relevant year.
+Whilst the broad powers of local authorities enable any discretionary relief to be retrospectively awarded up to six-months following the end of the relevant financial year, funding for any such awards is only covered by the terms of the funding agreement for the current year if the condition for a retrospective application has been met.
+Retrospective adjustments may otherwise only be made where relief has already been awarded under the terms of the scheme in the relevant year and the ratepayer's liability is subsequently revised as a consequence of a change in circumstances (e.g. a change of rateable value).

 Other considerations